xyproto/icostring/README.md

 }

 func main() {
-    // "aaaaaaaa aaaqqaaa ffqqqqff ffqqqqff aaqqqqaa aaqqqqaa pppqqppp pppppppp #08f" is also a valid icostring if err := WriteImage("favicon.ico", "pppppppppppppppp"); err != nil {
+    if err := WriteImage("favicon.ico", "pppppppppppppppp"); err != nil {
         log.Fatalln(err)
     }
 }
 ```

+Here `pppppppppppppppp` is used, but `aaaaaaaa aaaqqaaa ffqqqqff ffqqqqff aaqqqqaa aaqqqqaa pppqqppp pppppppp #08f` is also a valid icostring.

 ### String format